smart-data-lake/smart-data-lake/docs/getting-started/part-2/historical-data.md

 The Scala code in the configuration above gets compiled when ScalaCodeSparkDfTransformer is instantiated during startup of SDLB.
 :::

-## Summary

-You have now seen different parts of industrializing a data pipeline like robust data formats and caring about historical data.
-Further, you have explored data interactively with spark-shell.

-The final solution for departures/airports/btl.conf should look like the files ending with `part-2-solution` in [this directory](https://github.com/smart-data-lake/getting-started/tree/master/config).
+Your departures/airports.conf should now look like the files ending with `part-2b-solution` in [this directory](https://github.com/smart-data-lake/getting-started/tree/master/config).

-In part 3 we will see how to incrementally load fresh flight data.
-See you!
+In the next step we are going to configure the pipeline for different environments like development, integration and production.